-When you do a "Defaults" RESTART command in the Resource Block, the configured parameters will automatically default to the status and values predetermined by the Fieldbus Foundation.
-These are the same as the initial factory settings shown in Appendix A, "List of Parameters" for the Resource, Analog Input, and PID Blocks but are different than those shown for the Transducer Block.
+When you do a "Defaults" RESTART command in the Resource Block, the configured parameters automatically default to the status and values predetermined by the Foundation.
+These are the same as the initial factory settings shown in Appendix A for the Resource, Analog Input, and PID Blocks but are different than those shown for the Transducer Block.

 - 1. Open the Resource Block and put it in the OOS mode. - 2.
-Open the RESTART box and select one of the following: - ♦ Uninitialized do not use (may not appear on list) - Run this is the default setting, the nominal state when not restarting - Defaults Sets the parameters to the Fieldbus Foundation defaults, which may be different than the initial factory settings.
-This will reset all configurable function block application objects.
-It will also clear all configured Trend and Link Objects.
-A restart of the processor will also be performed automatically after re-initialization has been completed. - ◆ Processor does a warm restart of CPU and has the same effect as cycling the power (OFF/ON) to the transmitter

-- 3. Click Write Changes. - 4.
-Put the Resource Block back into AUTO mode (the RESTART selection will automatically default to the Run position). - 5.
+Open the RESTART box and select one of the following: - Uninitialized do not use (may not appear on list) - Run this is the default setting, the nominal state when not restarting - Defaults Sets the parameters to the Foundation defaults, which may be different than the initial factory settings.
+This resets all configurable function block application objects.
+It also clears all configured Trend and Link Objects.
+A restart of the processor is also performed automatically after re-initialization has been completed. - Processor does a warm restart of CPU and has the same effect as cycling the power (OFF/ON) to the transmitter - 3.
+Click on the Write Changes button. - 4.
+Put the Resource Block back into AUTO mode (the RESTART selection automatically defaults to the Run position). - 5.
 Reconfigure the appropriate function blocks.